Charge avalanches and depinning in the Coulomb glass: The role of long-range interactions: Results

 \section{Results}

-Figure \ref{fig:coulomb:avalanches_CG} shows electron, as well as current avalanche distributions for the CG for different ranges of the electric field $\mathcal{E}$.
+Figure \ref{fig:coulomb:avalanches_CG} shows electron hop, as well as total charge displacement avalanche distributions for the CG for different ranges of the electric field $\mathcal{E}$.
 The field $\mathcal{E}$ is increased in the different panels from top to bottom.
 Figures \ref{fig:coulomb:avalanches_CG}(a) -- \ref{fig:coulomb:avalanches_CG}(c) show how the avalanche sizes progressively become system spanning, i.e., when $\mathcal{E} \approx \mathcal{E}_{\text{dp}}$ [as is the case in Fig.~\ref{fig:coulomb:avalanches_CG}(c)] avalanche size distributions become power laws.
 As the field reaches $\mathcal{E}_{\text{dp}}$ a hunch in the curves emerges separating a power-law region from an exponential cutoff, for the measured avalanches distribution $D\left(n\right)$.
-Similar qualitative results are obtained for the current distribution $P\left(S\right)$, as shown in Fig.~\ref{fig:coulomb:avalanches_CG}(d).
-Note that a precise estimate of the depinning field can be obtained by studying the average avalanche size $\langle n \rangle$ shown in Fig.~\ref{fig:coulomb:depinning_CG}.
-The average avalanche size $\langle n \rangle$ diverges when $\mathcal{E} \to \mathcal{E}_{\text{dp}}$, the divergence becoming stronger for increasing linear system size $L$.
-We estimate $\mathcal{E}_{\text{dp}}=0.60(3)$ for the CG.
-Figure \ref{fig:coulomb:depinning_CG} also shows that in the CG, for electric fields $\mathcal{E} \lesssim 0.2$ the average avalanche size is just one electron hop, i.e., we have ``electron creep.''
-Note also that when the electric field is nonzero, the gap in the DOS vanishes, as can be seen in Fig.~\ref{fig:coulomb:DOS_CG}(b).
-A similar behavior is observed in the SR model.
-Finally, we attempt to scale the data for the distributions $D(n)$ and $P(S)$ in Fig.~\ref{fig:coulomb:scaling_CG}.
+Figure~\ref{fig:coulomb:e_vs_n_star} shows the dependence of the inverse of the characteristic avalanche size $1/n^*$ as a function of the electric field $\mathcal{E}_{\text{dp}}$.
+We can extract from the figure that the depinning field $\mathcal{E}_{\text{dp}}$ lies somewhere around $\mathcal{E}\approx0.6$.
+A precise estimate of the depinning field can be obtained by analyzing the cumulative distribution function $P_0$ as shown in Fig.~\ref{fig:coulomb:depinning_CG}(b).
+For the CG model we obtain $\mathcal{E}{_\text{dp}} = 0.609(7)$.
+In Fig.~\ref{fig:coulomb:extrapolation_CG} we show an example of the estimation of $n^*$ using Eq.~(\ref{eq:ansatz}) for a given field window $0.5<\mathcal{E}<0.6$.
+Similar qualitative results are obtained for the charge displacement distribution $P\left(S\right)$, as shown in Fig.~\ref{fig:coulomb:avalanches_CG}(d).
+We attempt to scale the data for the distributions $D(n)$ and $P(S)$ in Fig.~\ref{fig:coulomb:scaling_CG}.
 The data scale well with no adjustable parameters (especially for the larger system sizes) according to Eqs.~\eqref{eq:scaling_collapse_1} and \eqref{eq:scaling_collapse_2}.